-Entry for school leavers will be based on their performance in the Victorian Certificate of Education (VCE) or its equivalent, with pre-requisite units 3 and 4; a study score of at least 30 in English EAL (English as an additional language) or 25 in English other than EAL.
-Applicants will be selected in accordance with the published clearly-in Australian Tertiary Admission Rank (ATAR) for that year.
+Entry for applicants with recent secondary education (previous three years) will be based on their performance in a Senior Secondary Certificate of Education, with pre-requisite units 3 and 4; a study score of at least 30 in English EAL (English as an additional language) or 25 in English other than EAL.
+Applicants will be selected in accordance with the published Australian Tertiary Admission Rank (ATAR) for that year.

 Refer to the VTAC Guide for the latest pre-requisite information www.vtac.edu.au

-- a Certificate IV in a related discipline
+- Certificate IV in a related discipline or

 You can also find out about different entry pathways into Deakin courses if you can't get in straight from high school.

 Finally, Deakin is committed to admissions transparency.
 As part of that commitment, you can learn more about our first intake of 2019 students (PDF, 746.6KB) - their average ATARs, whether they had any previous higher education experience and more.